 Architecture expos are often futurist fantasias of design -- but this year's Venice Architecture Biennale imagines how humanity's first art can house (and treat) us all better.Continue reading

 Why you should listen

-A common philosophy connects all of them, starting with social responsiveness and the use of natural resources (ventilation, light).
-Some of Foster's work has sparked controversy (such as his pyramid in Astana, Kazakhstan), but he has never ignored a chance to rewrite the rules of architecture, be it by tackling audaciously huge construction projects or by designing wind turbines and partly-solar-powered electric buses.
+A common philosophy connects his projects, starting with social responsiveness and the use of natural resources, such as ventilation and light.
+Some of Foster's work has sparked controversy (such as his pyramid in Astana, Kazakhstan), but he has never ignored a chance to rewrite the rules of architecture, be it by tackling audaciously huge construction projects or by designing wind turbines and partly solar-powered electric buses.

 Norman Foster’s TED talk